-Exclusive: White House and Ivanka Trump Propose New Spending On Child Care
+Exclusive: White House And Ivanka Trump Propose New Spending On Child Care

 Chad Dunkley, CEO of New Horizon Academy, a child care provider, attended the listening session and has advocated for more child care funding on Capitol Hill.

 "I think there's a growing bipartisan consensus that we have to do more to build the financial security of young families in this country," said Dunkley.
-"They have to feel confident they can grow their families here, and if they don't our economy is going to be in trouble."
+"They have to feel confident they can grow their families here, and if they don't, our economy is going to be in trouble."

-That economic strain is already evident in low birth rates and stalled labor force participation, Dunkley said.
+That economic strain is already evident in low birthrates and stalled labor force participation, Dunkley said.

 The White House was asked about proposed funding levels in the 2020 budget for Head Start, another major early childhood program, but that information was not forthcoming.